The Theory of Everything (soundtrack): Development

 Jóhannsson played some piano in the score, where in the opening cue titled "Cambridge 1963" has a four-note ostinato echoed vibrantly by the orchestral music, depicting Hawking's lively college spirit; he described it as "a kinetic, energetic track which becomes the building block of the score".
 He initially attempted for a lecture scene and scored a demo which did not work out.
-The cue he developed for that particular scene, including the ostinato and harmonies, were overlayed into subsequent cues that are developed throughout the film.
+The cue he developed for that particular scene, including the ostinato and harmonies, were overlaid into subsequent cues that are developed throughout the film.
 Especially, the aforementioned scene which comes in the climax was a "more philosophical, more serene, thoughtful version of the opening theme".

 To portray the trying relationship between the Hawkings after the physicist's deteriorating health due to motor neuron disease, a three-quarter-time piece waltz music was used in the cue "Domestic Pressures".
 It was a challenging scene, according to Jóhannsson, where "It starts very joyfully and comedically, goes through this idyllic stage, and then ends where it sort of curdles and becomes quite sour and a little bit bitter.
 It was quite tough to navigate that whole sequence and write a piece that again had a melodic and thematic unity, but still somehow underlines this whole emotional journey and all this information that you are given in this sequence, which is a lot of information.
 A lot of different aspects of their life are basically revealed in this sequence.
 That took several attempts and it began as something much more complex."
 The concluding piece of the album "The Whirling Ways of Stars that Pass" was featured in the film's end credits.